immcantation/amulety/CONTRIBUTING.md

 Before you submit a pull request, check that it meets these guidelines:
 1. The pull request should include tests.
 2. If the pull request adds functionality, the docs should be updated.
 Put your new functionality into a function with a docstring, and add the feature to the list in README.rst.
-3. The pull request should work for Python 3.5, 3.6, 3.7 and 3.8, and for PyPy.
-Check [https://travis-ci.com/Mamie/bcrembedder/pull_requests](https://travis-ci.com/Mamie/bcrembedder/pull_requests) and make sure that the tests pass for all supported Python versions.
+3. The pull request should work for Python 3.8, 3.9, 3.10 and 3.11, and for PyPy.
+Check [https://github.com/immcantation/bcrembed/actions](https://github.com/immcantation/bcrembed/actions) and make sure that the tests pass for all supported Python versions.

 ## Tips

 To run a subset of tests:

 ```
-$ python -m unittest tests.test_bcrembedder
+$ python -m unittest tests.test_bcrembed
 ```

 ## Deploying